skamalj/customer-cloudrun/Readme.md

 This is code for java springboot microservcies with mongodb as backend and explains how to override application properties externally i.e how to override proeprties set and packaged in the application jar.
+This make sure that when we containerise an application, we can update a[[lication properties without need to modify packaged Jars.

 # MongoDB data